 Kenneth Hubbard is a 30-year veteran of all phases of real estate development, management, and acquisition activities.
 He transitioned recently from his EVP/CEO position to become an entrepreneurial partner with Hines, currently working on various initiatives for the East Coast and the firm.

 As a board member of Duke University, Hubbard serves on the Facilities and Environment Committee.
 He is also an Honorary Life Member of the Urban Land Institute, where he cochairs the Climate, Land Use, and Energy Committee.
 Hubbard remains active on the National Real Estate Council of the Trust for Public Land and the Global Agenda Council on the Future of Real Estate for the World Economic Forum.

 Fred A. Seigel

-Seigel is President and COO of Beacon Capital Partners, a Boston-based real estate investment firm.
-Beacon has sponsored seven investment vehicles representing over $11 billion of aggregate equity capital from various endowments, foundations, pension funds, sovereign wealth funds and other institutional investors.
+Fred Seigel is president and chief operating officer of Beacon Capital Partners, a Boston-based real estate investment firm.
+Beacon has sponsored seven investment vehicles representing over $11 billion of aggregate equity capital from various endowments, foundations, pension funds, sovereign wealth funds, and other institutional investors.

-Prior to joining Beacon Capital Partners, Seigel was Managing Director of Latona Associates, Inc., a private merchant bank.
-Seigel also spent six years as Founder, President and Director of Energy Capital Partners, which specialized in financing energy projects throughout the US.
-He is a member of The Real Estate Roundtable and is co-chairman of its Sustainability Advisory Committee.
+Prior to joining Beacon Capital Partners, Seigel was managing director of Latona Associates Inc., a private merchant bank.
+He also spent six years as founder, president, and director of Energy Capital Partners, which specialized in financing energy projects throughout the United States.
+He is a member of the Real Estate Roundtable and is cochairman of its Sustainability Advisory Committee.